Tao-Yunshuang/leetcode/learn/Linked List/TwoPointer.md

 6. If pB is pointing to a null, set pB to point to headA.
 7. Else, set pB to point at pB.next.
 8. Return the value pointed to by pA (or by pB; they're the same now).

+Given the head of a linked list, remove the nth node from the end of the list and return its head.

+Algorithm:
+1. Instead of one pointer, we could use two pointers.
+The first pointer advances the list by n+1 steps from the beginning, while the second pointer starts from the beginning of the list.
+Now, both pointers are exactly separated by n nodes apart.
+We maintain this constant gap by advancing both pointers together until the first pointer arrives past the last node.
+The second pointer will be pointing at the nth node counting from the last.
+We relink the next pointer of the node referenced by the second pointer to point to the node's next next node.